Faith. Service. Law.

 Financial Aid: The Conversation Worth Having Up Front

-Tuition at Yale Divinity School for the 2026-27 academic year is $31,192, with a total estimated cost of attendance—including housing, food, fees, books, and personal expenses—of approximately $57,828.
-Those are serious numbers.
-Here is the part that changes the calculus: since January 2022, YDS has committed to covering full tuition for any admitted student who demonstrates financial need.
+Here is the part that changes the calculus: in January 2022, Dean Gregory Sterling announced a policy committing YDS to covering full tuition for any admitted student who applies for aid and demonstrates financial need.
+The policy first took effect for the 2022-23 academic year and has been in force ever since.
 Every student with demonstrated need has their tuition fully covered by institutional grant aid.
 You are still responsible for living expenses, which is where the aid picture gets more individualized, but the tuition hurdle is effectively removed for students whose FAFSA and CSS Profile show need.

 That policy puts YDS in a meaningfully different position than most peer schools.
 Even comparable elite divinity programs at other universities generally expect students to cover a portion of tuition out of pocket or through loans.
 At YDS, the grant aid structure is built to close the tuition gap entirely for students who qualify.